 Below are some of the key factors you need to consider when choosing your banking jurisdiction.

-It’s not uncommon for banks to convert foreign transfers into their local currency.
-And while that might not sound horrible at first problematic, it can become extremely problematic (and expensive) if your account is also in a foreign currency.
+It’s not uncommon for banks to convert foreign transfers into local currency.
+While that might not sound horrible at first, it can become problematic (and expensive) if your account is in a foreign currency.

 For example, let’s say you have a USD account in Singapore.
 At certain banks, if you send an outgoing wire in USD from your USD-denominated account in Singapore to a USD account abroad, you’re going to hit with extra conversion fees.
 Why?
 Some Singaporean banks force all transactions to be converted into Singapore dollars (SGD).
 This can also happen with ATM purchases and withdrawals.